Ben Brewster (soccer, born 1992): Professional

 Brewster signed with United Soccer League club Tulsa Roughnecks in February 2015.
+For the 2016 season, he was the captain of San Francisco City FC in the United Soccer League Premier Development League.

 Coaching

 Brewster joined the UMass Minutemen coaching staff prior to the 2017 season as an assistant coach.
 In 2019, he was promoted to Associate Head Coach.
+On February 19, 2024, it was announced that Brewster would become the head coach of the Bates College men's soccer team starting with the Fall 2024 season.